LogtalkDotOrg/logtalk3/adapters/NOTES.md

 case).

-The `swihooks.pl` file includes experimental and commented out code for writing stack trace for errors generated from top-level message sending calls.
+The `swihooks.pl` file includes experimental and commented out code for writing stack trace for errors generated from top-level message-sending calls.
 To try it, copy the code to your Logtalk settings file that is loaded at startup.